taocpp/PEGTL/doc/Stream-Parsing.md

 > [!NOTE]
 > A buffer discard can move data in the buffer, i.e. pointers to non-discarded input data can become invalid!

-For choosing the buffer size in general, and when choosing where to perform a manual discard, both the attached actions and the backtracking behaviour of the grammar need to be taken into consideration.
+For choosing the buffer size in general, and when choosing where to perform a manual discard, both the attached actions and the backtracking behavior of the grammar need to be taken into consideration.

 When an action `A` is attached to a rule `R` and `A< R >::apply()` (not `apply0()`) exists it will be called with an action input representing the matched portion of the input, wherefore no discard is allowed to happen while matching `R` and anything -- directly or indirectly -- called from `R`.
 Similarly, when local failure of a rule `R` can lead to backtracking then no discard is allowed to happen while matching `R` and anything called from `R`.